UIDAI’s FAQs published in national dailies present a very narrow perspective on Aadhaar and still leave a lot of questions unanswered - Firstpost

 No one is being denied services due to Aadhaar

 On the question of Aadhaar-based exclusion, the UIDAI made its standard statement; quoting rules, on paper, which prohibit the denial of services.
 The problems on the ground, however, cannot be assessed by looking at the law.
 There are several reports of Aadhaar-based exclusion, starvation deaths due to denial of rations and denial of pensions being only some of the instances.
 The failure of PoS devices in authenticating is another major concern.
-The Supreme Court itself, has expressed concerns with the Aadhaar-based exclusion on the ground.
+The Supreme Court itself has expressed concerns with the Aadhaar-based exclusion on the ground.

 Even looking at the law itself, Section 7 provides only two options — to get benefits, a person must either have Aadhaar or have applied for Aadhaar.
 It doesn’t take into account persons who have chosen not to acquire Aadhaar, a right which they have till the Supreme Court passes its final verdict.
-For instance, in the Aadhaar hearing, one petitioner reported denial of admission in school for his son because he and his family chose not to enroll in Aadhaar.
+For instance, in the Aadhaar hearing, one petitioner reported denial of admission to the school for his son because he and his family chose not to enroll in Aadhaar.
 The Aadhaar enrolment forms themselves, after all, cite that Aadhaar enrolment is ‘voluntary’.
 In such a case, alternative arrangements need to be made for people choosing not to have Aadhaar.

 No one can store or use biometrics